Per IRS Publication 17 Your Federal Income Tax (For Individuals), page 23:

 - The child filed a joint return, or

 - You could be claimed as a dependent on someone else’s return.
-If the child isn't claimed as your dependent on Form 1040 or Form 1040A, line 6c, enter the child's name on line 4 of the form you are filing.
+If the child isn't claimed as your dependent in the Dependents section on Form 1040, enter the child's name in the entry space at the far right of the filing status checkboxes (next to Qualifying widow(er)).
 If you don’t enter the name, it will take us longer to process your return.

 - This child lived in your home all year, except for temporary absences.
 See Temporary absences, earlier, under Head of Household.
-There are also exceptions for a child who was born or died during the year, and for a kidnapped child.
+There also are exceptions, described later, for a child who was born or died during the year and for a kidnapped child.

 After the two years, you may be able to file as Head of Household, if you qualify.